NEW TIME SLOT FROM OCT 2024:

 Seminars:

-The Centre is running a virtual seminar on Tuesdays, 2 pm via Zoom and at IMPAN's room 1.
+The Centre is running a virtual seminar on Wednesdays, 2 pm via Zoom and at IMPAN's room 1.
 The Meeting-ID is 390 769 7241.
 Please contact Paweł Dłotko to obtain the passcode.

 If you would like to give a talk as part of our seminar series please contact Paweł Dłotko.